durffy/UMLHero/Design/UseCases.md

 ## Title: Delete Attributes
 Actor: Designer
 Senario: An attribute is no longer needed for a class, the attribute is deleted from the class

+## Title: Create Behaviors
+Actor: Designer
+Senario: Class behaviors need to be added to a class.
+Navigate to the class and add the behavior name, the behavior type, and the behavior, public and private type and save